 After analyzing results of three figures, we concluded that for figure (b) food piece, the ant would take a longer round.

 This exercise is based on the areas of geometrical shapes and their combinations if certain measurements are given.
-At the end of the section, students can understand the concepts easily and solve real-life problems at their own pace such as; What is the total length of the fence surrounding a rectangular park whose dimensions are given, How many flooring tiles are required to cover a floor of an area if base and height of a parallelogram tile are given and many more.
-Download NCERT Class 8 Maths Solutions and practice such problems.
+At the end of the section, students can understand the concepts easily and solve real-life problems at their own pace such as; What is the total length of the fence surrounding a rectangular park whose dimensions are given, how many flooring tiles are required to cover a floor of an area if base and height of a parallelogram tile are given and many more.
+Download NCERT Class 8 Maths Solutions and practise such problems.